adityavinodh/blog/content/blog/linux-intro.md

 # What is Linux?

 Linux is another operating system comparable to macOS and Windows.
-Although it is technically not refered to as a wholesome OS like its popular counterparts, there are distributions of Linux (flavours/variations) of it which can be directly compared.
+Although it is technically not referred to as a wholesome OS like its popular counterparts, there are distributions of Linux (flavours/variations) of it which can be directly compared.